 One of the biggest things I’ve learned over the past six years is that Duetto cannot do this alone.
 We will never build an entire end-to-end tech solution, because there are simply too many pieces that a hotel needs to operate efficiently – PMS, CRS, booking engine, CRM, RMS, etc. – and we would never get them all perfect.

 Thankfully we’ve understood the importance of vendor partnerships from the beginning and have been building relationships and integrations from the get-go.
 We build modern, scalable APIs to industry specifications so that we can share the most accurate data with our partner systems in real-time.
 Duetto truly is an open and agnostic player in every sense of the words.

-So as we turned the calendar to 2018 and focused our vision on the long-term prospects of hotel profitability, I thought it was time we embrace the partnerships needed to change the game.
+So as we focused our vision on the long-term prospects of hotel profitability, I thought it was time we embrace the partnerships needed to change the game.
 At our inaugural customer event, DuettoX, which took place in April at the Red Rock Resort Las Vegas, we brought our closest partners on stage with us to talk about how we are collaborating to reinvent the hotel customer journey.